Homebrew/homebrew-bundle/Readme.md

  * Make your feature addition or bug fix.
  * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
  * Add documentation if necessary.
- * Commit, do not mess with Rakefile, version, or history.
+ * Commit, do not change Rakefile or history.
  * Send a pull request.
 Bonus points for topic branches.

 ## Copyright